-a device or system capable of transmitting or displaying a three dimensional image; (also) a three-dimensional image
+a device or system capable of transmitting or displaying a three dimensional image or video; (also) a three-dimensional image or video

 Also in form tri-di, tri-dee.

 Get a picture of him somewhere, a tri-di if they have them here.

 He barked at Vargas, ‘Turn on the tri-D!’
 Vargas stumbled over to his desk and obeyed.
 A five foot disc set into a low platform on his right glowed faintly, sparked and then spat a vertical stream of color.
 The image steadied and became the all too convincing three-dimensional replica of a portly man with a bulbous nose and long gray hair.

 Hollywood, bidding fair to becoming a ghost town with the advent of tv, is now letting out its stays to breathe one hearty sigh of relief before settling down to the serious business of grinding out tri-di movies.

 Tri-di is nothing new to the pages of science fiction, and depending on how long it takes for tv engineers to catch up with Hollywood and Startling Stories, the movie-makers can count on a few green years while the public sifts out its preferences in triple takes.

 Out of the Victorian era’s popular toy, the stereopticon, the British outfit called Stereo-Techniques has developed its tri-di technique.
 Cinemascope, the Twentieth Century-Fox entry in the tri-di derby, is a simple color film device which simulates third dimension on a concave screen giving a panoramic effect.
 Who'll win the tri-di sweepstakes is anybody’s guess.

 It was an enormous glaringly new mansion, bigger even than Morey’s former house, stuffed to bursting with bulging sofas and pianos and massive mahogany chairs and tri-D sets and bedrooms and drawing rooms and breakfast rooms and nurseries.